PoonLab/courses/GradPythonCourse/Readings/GoodCode.md

 assert s.startswith('f'), "String '{}' did not start with expected 'f' character".format(s)
 ```

+> The `assert` statement is meant to be used for debugging code in development.
+Consequently, there is extra information reported in the form of a [traceback](https://en.wikipedia.org/wiki/Stack_trace), which displays where we were in code execution in relation to (potentially nested) routines encoded by the script.
+We're discouraged from retaining it in polished (production-level) code.
+If you want to exit more cleanly, you can use the `sys.exit()` command after printing some helpful information.

 Checking whether a file is plain text or binary is more complicated than we can fit into an `assert` statement, so I'm going to borrow a function from this [StackOverflow thread](https://stackoverflow.com/questions/898669/how-can-i-detect-if-a-file-is-binary-non-text-in-python).
 I've made a couple of modifications to make this function run faster by checking less of the file:
 ```python
 def is_binary(filename, max_chunks=100):